-I make podcasts and audio content for a range of broadcasters and clients including Google, Monocle Radio, Bauer Media, Newscorp, The Wheeler Centre, FBi 94.5, and the Digital Writer’s Festival.
+I make podcasts and audio content for a range of broadcasters and clients including ABC, Google, Monocle Radio, Bauer Media, Newscorp, The Wheeler Centre, FBi 94.5, and the Digital Writer’s Festival.
 I am skilled in all stages of audio production; my strengths are as an interviewer and host, executive producer and script writer.

 I am represented by the Audiocraft Agency, an association of Australia finest audio makers.

 I have made a range of branded content, for brands and organisations such as Xero, Woman’s Day, and Cufa (an international development agency).

 What’s in a name? is a short series I created that explores how our identity relates to our surname.